QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: Related Work

 SZ3~\cite{szinterp,sz3} is one of the most widely used error-bounded lossy compressors with a prediction-based design.
-It utilizes dynamic spline functions to approximate the data, followed by a linear-scaling quantization method~\cite{sz17} and lossless encoding methods to achieve size reduction with guaranteed error control.
-Later, HPEZ~\cite{HPEZ} is proposed to significantly improve the quality of SZ3 via more complex interpolation schemes and quality-oriented auto-tuning mechanisms.
+It utilizes dynamic spline interpolations to approximate the data, followed by linear-scaling quantization ~\cite{sz17} and lossless encoding to reduce data size with guaranteed error control.
+Later, QoZ/HPEZ~\cite{qoz,HPEZ} is proposed to significantly improve the quality of SZ3 via more complex interpolation schemes and quality-oriented auto-tuning mechanisms.
 Another category of error-bounded lossy compressors relies on domain transform for decorrelation.
-For instance, ZFP~\cite{zfp} is a fast and highly parallel compressor using near-orthogonal block transform, and SPERR~\cite{SPERR} utilizes more complex wavelet transforms to obtain better compression quality at the cost of lower compression throughput.
-While error-bounded lossy compressors have guaranteed error control on the decompressed data, they cannot provide a quantifiable error bound on the downstream QoIs, as the QoIs could be highly diverse and non-linear.
+For instance, ZFP~\cite{zfp} is a fast compressor using near-orthogonal block transform, and SPERR~\cite{SPERR} utilizes more complex wavelet transforms to obtain better compression quality at the cost of lower compression throughput.
+While error-bounded lossy compressors have guaranteed data error control, they cannot provide a quantifiable error bound on the downstream QoIs, as the QoIs could be highly diverse and non-linear.

-\textbf{QoI-preserving lossy compression methods:} Variations of error-bounded lossy compressors have been proposed to enable error control for various QoIs.
+\textbf{QoI-preserving lossy compression methods:} Several solutions have been proposed to enable error control for various QoIs.
 MGARD~\cite{mgardqoi} is one of the first compressors to enable QoI preservation, but it can only provide guaranteed error control for bounded-linear QoIs.
 In~\cite{liang2020toward}, cpSZ has been proposed to preserve the locations and types of critical points in piece-wise linear vector fields.
-In particular, it carefully derived sufficient point-wise error bounds based on the target QoI, and leveraged it to guide the compression procedure for effective QoI preservation.
+In particular, it carefully derived sufficient point-wise error bounds based on the target QoI and leveraged them to guide the compression procedure for effective QoI preservation.
 This idea is further extended to cover the preservation of critical points in multilinear vector fields~\cite{liang2022toward}, critical points extracted by sign-of-determinant predicates~\cite{xia2024preserving}, contour trees~\cite{yan2023toposz}, and symbolistic QoIs~\cite{jiao2022toward}.